The Triality of Radial Nonlinear Dynamics: Analysis of Riccati, Schr\"{o}dinger, and Hamilton--Jacobi--Bellman Equations: Extension to the Time-Dependent Schr o dinger Equation

 \subsection{Discussion of Differential Dynamics vs Permanent States}

 The relationship between the time-dependent wave function $\Psi$ and the stationary auxiliary state $u$ provides deep insights into the stability of the Riccati drift $\phi$:

-\begin{enumerate} \item \textbf{Transition to Diffusion (Wick Rotation)}: By performing a Wick rotation from real time $t$ to imaginary time $\tau = it$, the TDSE \eqref{eq:tdse_original} transforms into a parabolic diffusion equation:
+\begin{enumerate} \item \textbf{Transition to Diffusion (Wick Rotation)}: By performing a Wick rotation from real time $t$ to imaginary time $\tau =it$, the TDSE \eqref{eq:tdse_original} transforms into a parabolic diffusion equation:

 This is mathematically equivalent to the backward Kolmogorov equation or a heat equation with absorption.
-In this context, the stationary solution $u$ represents the \textit{asymptotic survival probability} or the steady-state density of the process.
+In this context, the stationary solution $u$ represents the \textit{asymptotic survival probability} or the steady-state density of the process, serving as the physical manifestation of the parabolic linearization framework established earlier in Remark \ref{rem:parabolic-linearization}.

 \item \textbf{Probability Current and Drift}: The probability current

 in the time-dependent case represents the dynamic flow of density.
 In the stationary ground state analysis, $j\equiv 0$.
 However, the Riccati solution $\phi =u^{\prime }/(ru)$ defines a "gradient flow" $p=\nabla \ln u$.
 This reveals that the the stationary Schr\"{o}dinger state hides a permanent "virtual flow" that exactly balances the cost of fluctuations.